kaiwu/miniprogram/README.md

 ### 3. cleanup

-Now we have the miniprogram in `target` after cleanup, Scala.js generates straight ES6 so it fits miniprograms perfectly
+Now we have the miniprogram in `target` after cleanup, Scala.js generates straight ES6 and it fits miniprograms perfectly

 ```
 shell $ ./cleanup.sh